 A personal note from Chris

 Growing up my mom thought I was going to be a veterinarian.
 So when I married one – it was quite fitting.
 The more I got to know and understand about the veterinary field, the more surprised I was.
 In almost every way the client service is so superior to human medicine.
 A client could call and talk with the doctor same day.
 That was the rule, not the exception.
 But I also saw first-hand how much of a toll this field can take in terms of time.
 It was hard for us to plan a vacation as a family – clients were reluctant to see anybody else but Jen.
 It was hard for Jen to predict when she might get out of work – there could be a long phone call that would throw off her schedule.
 And many days she never left her desk for lunch.
 But she loves her patients and clients … and they love her too!
 So we wanted to find a way for better work-life balance.
 Jen suggested she could be a relief vet.
-When we looked into options, it seemed most were self-employed 1099 contractors.
 There was nothing remotely like what I had worked for on the human side.
 I enjoyed being a traveling relief physical therapist.
-I was able to travel and work while still having job security, a W2 paycheck, and benefits.
-That said, I have always had an entrepreneurial spirit.
+I was able to travel and work while still having job security, but also the freedom to leave a job.
 Initially I imagined I would own my own PT clinic someday, but clearly life had other plans.
 Founding Vet-1-1 felt like a very natural progression of our life experiences.
 We are dedicated to growing this company so it is a great place for great people to work!
 We are open to your feedback and suggestions for how to change and improve over time.